 About Dean Perlmutter

-A respected leader in the field of pediatric gastroenterology with decades of experience in academic medicine, David H. Perlmutter, MD, joined Washington University in December 2015 as executive vice chancellor for medical affairs and dean of the School of Medicine.
+A national leader in the field of pediatric gastroenterology with decades of experience in academic medicine, David H. Perlmutter, MD, joined Washington University in 2015 as executive vice chancellor for medical affairs and dean of the School of Medicine.

 David H. Perlmutter, MD, is the Spencer T. and Ann W. Olin Distinguished Professor, executive vice chancellor for medical affairs and George and Carol Bauer Dean of Washington University School of Medicine in St. Louis.

 As dean of the School of Medicine, Perlmutter leads a $3.2 billion academic medical center.
 WashU Medicine is the third-largest research-intensive medical school in the U.S., with a $1.2 billion annual investment in basic and medical science research, one of the largest academic clinical practice groups in the nation, and a faculty that currently includes 16 National Academy of Sciences fellows, 28 members of the National Academy of Medicine, and 12 investigators with National Institutes of Health (NIH) MERIT status.

 In his role as executive vice chancellor, Perlmutter is responsible for universitywide commercialization efforts, focusing on developing strategic industry partnerships in order to shepherd more of the university’s world-class research through the drug-development process.
 The goal is to translate as much laboratory research as possible into real treatments that will recognizably and concretely improve human health.